thetaofather/mobnet/README.md

 > Over time, Mobsters (miners) usually do slightly better running hits than selling alone.

-Important note on MOB-α value: Any TAO-equivalent conversions use a reference price `p_alpha` for accounting and examples. `p_alpha` is not a peg, not a promise, and not a guarantee — it’s a “street price” input that constantly changes.
+Important note on MOB-α value: Any TAO-equivalent conversions use a reference price `p_alpha` for accounting and examples. `p_alpha` is not a peg, not a promise, and not a guarantee; it’s a “street price” input that constantly changes.

 ---